(updated September 2, 2018)

-- The games of a match are played to eleven (11) points.
-All games must be won by two (2) points.
+- The first two games of a match are played to fifteen (15) points.
+The tiebreaker, if needed, is played to eleven (11) points.
+All games must be won by one point.

-- All matches consist of the best three (3) out of five (5) games.
+- All matches consist of the best two (2) out of three (3) games.

 - A coin flip determines which player serves first in the match.
 The winner of the coin flip has the choice to serve or receive.
-The first server also serves the third game.
-Total points in the first four (4) games determine the server in the fifth game.
+Total points in the first two (2) games determine the server in the third game.
 In the event of a tie, another coin flip will determine the server.

 - There are no court hinders.

 - The referee should stop play immediately whenever the ball hits any part of the court that was designated in advance as out-of-play.

 - The referee should stop play if after striking a wet spot on the first surface that the ball hits after the front wall only on the serve.
 If play is not stopped by the referee, play continues as usual.
 If the ball hits a wet sport during play, play continues.

 - A noise outside the court does not result in a replay if a player stops play.
 Play must continue.

 - The referee should call a screen serve immediately, not considering whether the receiver requests it by raising their hand.
 Factors for considering whether the ball passed too close to the server are: